AHCI RESEARCH GROUP

 }

-Schmidt, P.; Arlt, S.; Ruiz-Gonzalez, C.; Gu, X.; Rodríguez, C.; Krenn, M.
+Schmidt, P.; Arlt, S.; Ruiz-Gonzalez, C.; Gu, X.; Rodriguez, C.; Krenn, M.

 Virtual reality for understanding artificial-intelligence-driven scientific discovery with an application in quantum optics Journal Article

-In: Machine Learning: Science and Technology, vol. 5, no. 3, 2024, ISSN: 26322153 (ISSN).
+In: Machine Learning: Science and Technology, vol. 5, no. 3, 2024, ISSN: 26322153 (ISSN), (Publisher: Institute of Physics).

 Abstract | Links | BibTeX | Tags: 3-dimensional, Analysis process, Digital discovery, Generative adversarial networks, Generative model, generative models, Human capability, Immersive virtual reality, Intelligence models, Quantum entanglement, Quantum optics, Scientific discovery, Scientific understanding, Virtual Reality, Virtual-reality environment